The Ukraine-Russia War’s Impact on the Supply Chain: Why MRO Optimization is a Top Priority

 Connecting different locations is a first-order objective.
 The cloud plays a significant role in cost savings and final product build and delivery speed.
 A cloud-based supply chain intelligence approach offers multiple advantages over analog inventory management.
 Visualization tools provide analytics around item usage history, optimized ordering to prevent stockout, and equipment management.
 For example, once multiple sites are connected and sharing intelligence, an AI-driven global search of materials from existing data can unlock goods or parts already stocked in the inventory across your enterprise ecosystem.
 This allows companies to transfer repair parts between facilities and minimize downtime quickly.

-Supply chain leaders have enough to worry about across their materials network, and big improvements to MRO can jumpstart the path to greatly improved network resiliency.
+Supply chain leaders have enough to worry about across their materials network, and big improvements to MRO can jumpstart the path to greatly improved and resilient supply network.
 The benefit is that other areas of concern can be focused on for further improvements: including labor and logistics.

 Once multiple sites are connected and sharing intelligence, an AI-driven global search of materials from existing data can unlock goods or parts already stocked in the inventory across the enterprise ecosystem.
 This allows companies to transfer repair parts between facilities and minimize downtime quickly.

 Businesses need improved materials management now more than ever – and MRO should not be overlooked to improve agility and optimize cash flow.
-By harmonizing MRO inventory data with AI-driven tools and cloud technology, companies can realize real-time value in these challenging times.
+By harmonizing MRO inventory data with AI-driven tools and a cloud platform, companies can realize real-time value in these challenging times.

 Founder & CEO of Verusen